|My Favourite Planet > English > People > |

 the Tiber, including a large number of ceramic anatomical ex-votos.

 Drawing of a relief of Asklepios from Pola, Istria, by James "Athenian" Stuart (1713–1788).

-Volume IV, Arch of the Sergii at Pola, chapter III, page 17.
+James Stuart and Nicholas Revett, The Antiquities of Athens, measured and delineated, Volume IV, Arch of the Sergii at Pola, chapter III, page 17.
 J. Taylor, London, 1816.
-At archive.org.
+At the Internet Archive.